gemoc/gemoc.github.io/events/moddit2023.md

 ## About the Workshop

-(to be updated)

-Digital twins promise tremendous potential to better understand and make use of cyber-physical systems in automotive, avionics, manufacturing, medicine, and many more domains.
-Despite many of the twinned systems being developed using models, engineering digital twins currently is ad-hoc and demands integrating different piecemeal technologies, which effectively hinders the application of digital twins.
-The focus of many digital twins and frameworks to create digital twins is on data acquisition and visualization via dashboards.
-Current research on digital twins focuses on specific implementations (bottom-up) or abstract models on how digital twins could be conceived (top down).
-Yet, there is a huge gap between both views that only research on model-driven engineering (MDE) can reduce.
-Hence, MDE is crucial to fully and systematically leverage the potential of digital twins.
-Currently, a venue bringing together experts from the modelling community on this topic is missing: ModDIT’21 brings together researchers on and developers of digital twins come together to shape the future of systematically designing, engineering, evolving, maintaining, and evaluating digital twins.
+Digital twin (DT) is a concept that is gaining growing attention in many disciplines to support engineering, monitoring, controlling, and optimizing cyber- physical systems (CPSs) and beyond.
+It refers to the ability to clone an actual system into a virtual counterpart, that reflects all the important properties and characteristics of the original system within a specific application context.
+While the benefits of DT have been demonstrated in many contexts, their development, maintenance, and evolution, yield major challenges.
+Part of these needs to be addressed from a Model-Driven Engineering (MDE) perspective.
+MoDDiT’23 aims at bringing together researchers and practitioners on DTs to shape the future of systematically designing, engineering, evolving, maintaining, and evaluating DTs across different disciplines.

 ## Call for Papers